 The Gwynns Falls sewershed covers a large portion of the northwest part of Baltimore County, from the northwest corner of Baltimore City, generally northwest along Garrison Forest Road, and out to the area of Hanover Pike north of Butler Road then southerly along Berrymans Lane and Deer Park Road to the area of Lyons Mill and Liberty Roads then southeasterly along Windsor Mill Road to the Baltimore City Line.
-The area served is approximately 13,600 acres with a population of 165,653 people.
+The area served is approximately 13,600 acres with a population of 168,867 people.

 Major Sewers Length (Miles) Pipe Size

 Gwynns Falls Interceptor 30.39 10" to 60"

 Powder Mill Interceptor 3.17 12" to 31"

 Scotts Level Interceptor 9.81 10" to 24"

 Horse Head Branch Interceptor 1.14 18" to 21"

 Red Run Interceptor 4.71 16" to 36"

 Lyons Mill Road North Interceptor 1.32 12" to 16"

 Roaches Run Interceptor 2.62 10" to 18"

-Beltway Crossing 0.34 15" to 16"

-Liberty Gardens Outfall 0.34 8" to 16"

-Randallstown PS Collector Sewer 1.24 8" to 16"

-Sudbrook Park Outfall 0.67 10" to 16"

-McHenry Road Outfall 0.13 15" to 16"

-Ner Israel Rabb.
-College Outfall 0.31 8" to 16"

-McDonogh Crossroads Outfall 0.83 8" to 16"

-Owings Mills Towne Center 0.21 12" to 16"